 Toggle: English / Spanish

-Idiopathic myelofibrosis; Myeloid metaplasia; Agnogenic myeloid metaplasia; Primary myelofibrosis; Secondary myelofibrosis
+Idiopathic myelofibrosis; Myeloid metaplasia; Agnogenic myeloid metaplasia; Primary myelofibrosis; Secondary myelofibrosis; Bone marrow - myelofibrosis

 Bone marrow is the soft, fatty tissue inside your bones.
-Stem cells are immature cells in the bone marrow that give rise to all of your blood cells.
+Stem cells are immature cells in the bone marrow that develop into all of your blood cells.
 Your blood is made of:

 - Red blood cells (which carry oxygen to your tissues)